 - 17.5.1 Ships may only move across water borders.
-A ship may move into up to four water areas in the same movement phase. - 17.5.1.1 Players holding Cloth Making (30.9) may move their ships into one extra area during each movement phase. - 17.5.1.2 Only players holding Astronavigation (30.6) may move their ships into open sea areas (2.2.3). - 17.5.1.3 Ships may end their movement in any water area they can reach, other than an open sea area, regardless of whose ships or tokens also occupy the area. - 17.5.1.4 Some territories may have two distinct coastlines.
+A ship may move into up to four water areas in the same movement phase. - 17.5.1.1 Players holding Cloth Making (30.9) may move their ships into one extra area during each movement phase. - 17.5.1.2 Only players holding Astronavigation (30.6) may move their ships into open sea areas (2.2.3).
+Ships may never end their movement in an open sea area. - 17.5.1.3 Some territories may have two distinct coastlines.
 Ships may enter a territory from either side, but must leave from that same side.
-Ships may not cross directly from one coastline to another. - 17.5.2 A ship may carry as many as five tokens at one time.
-Only tokens that have not been moved over land in the current movement phase may embark onto and move with a ship. - 17.5.2.1 A ship belonging to a player holding Naval Warfare (30.36) may carry one extra token at any time. - 17.5.2.2 A ship may take part in any number of embarkations and debarkations of tokens during the same movement phase, and may retrace all or part of its route subject only to the limitation on the number of areas entered.
+Ships may not cross directly from one coastline to another. - 17.5.2 A ship may carry up to as five tokens at any one time.
+Only tokens that have not yet moved over land or by ship in the current movement phase may embark onto and move with a ship. - 17.5.2.1 A ship belonging to a player holding Naval Warfare (30.36) may carry one extra token. - 17.5.2.2 A ship may take part in any number of embarkations and debarkations of tokens during the same movement phase, and may retrace all or part of its route subject only to the limitation on the number of areas entered.
 A ship may thus ferry two loads of tokens across a narrow strait, or pick up and set down tokens at different areas along its voyage.
 Tokens must be embarked and debarked during the same movement phase.
 A token may not remain aboard a ship at the end of a movement phase.
-A token may not travel on more than one ship in the same movement phase.